rozek/banglejs-2-analog-clock-construction-kit/README.md

 * configures all these parts and then
 * actually starts the clock by "winding up" its clockwork.

-As you can see, quite often no real programming is required - and if something should missing (or not meet your expectations), only that part of the clock has actually to be developed by yourself.
+As you can see, quite often no real programming is required - and if something should be missing (or not meet your expectations), only that part of the clock has actually to be developed by yourself.

 ## Parts of an Analog Clock ##